neidiom/blog/_posts/2018-03-14-Setup-Azure-cli-and-get-subscription-information.markdown

 date:   2018-03-14 12:34:07 +0000
 categories: azure azure-cli
 ---
-These are my notes on how to install `azure-cli` and do some basic setup.
+These are my notes on how to install Azure CLI 2.0, and do some basic setup.

 ## Install azure-cli